-Lament the final day of your long weekend by experiencing the full grandeur of the Sea Ranch coastline.
-Dress in layers, pack a picnic lunch, and set off to explore the entire Bluff Top Trail to Gualala Point Regional Park.
-As you walk, you’ll see pelicans diving in the waves, harbor seals napping on the rocks, and herds of deer moving quietly through the meadows.
-By afternoon’s end, you’ll be ready for a delicious pie to go from Upper Crust Pizzeria in downtown Gualala (39331 Shoreline Highway) and one last luxurious soak in your oceanfront hot tub.
+Make the most of your final day in Sea Ranch by dressing in layers, packing a picnic, and setting off to explore the entire Bluff Top Trail to Gualala Point Regional Park.
+As you walk, you’ll see pelicans diving in the waves, harbor seals napping on the rocks, and herds of deer moving silently through the meadows.
+By afternoon’s end, you’ll be craving a pie to go from Upper Crust Pizzeria (39331 Shoreline Highway) and one last luxurious soak in the hot tub back at the house.

-And as the sun begins to set, make your way to Stengel Beach just one mile south of Shell Beach for a spectacular evening view.
-With a small seasonal waterfall as your only companion, you can bring the weekend to a close with an enduring appreciation of the quiet, the calm, and the overwhelming beauty of the landscape.
+And as the sun begins to set, make your way to Stengel Beach for a spectacular evening view.
+With a small seasonal waterfall as your only companion, you can bring the weekend to a close in a landscape of overwhelming beauty.

 A Few Notes

 Beach Rentals is a great resource for renting homes in Sea Ranch, and offers non-peak season booking specials, such as three nights for the price of two (39200 Shoreline Highway, Gualala).

 One of the greatest attractions of a weekend in Sea Ranch is the lovely drive north from San Francisco.
 From 101 north, take the River Road exit just north of Santa Rosa.
-The road will take you through the edge of wine country, along the banks of the Russian River, and through one of the most white-knuckled stretches of Highway One near Fort Ross.
-For those with more time to spare, you can also take Highway One north all the way from San Francisco, passing through Point Reyes Station and Bodega Bay.
+The road will bring you through wine country, along the banks of the Russian River, and on one of the most white-knuckled stretches of Highway One near Fort Ross.
+For those with more time to spare, you can take Highway One north all the way from San Francisco, passing through Point Reyes Station and Bodega Bay.
 Either way, you can’t go wrong.